huggingface/blog/cost_efficient_rag_applications_with_intel.md

 Before diving into the details, let’s access the hardware first.
 [Intel Gaudi 2](https://habana.ai/products/gaudi2/) is purposely built to accelerate deep learning training and inference in the data center and cloud.
 It is publicly available on the [Intel Developer Cloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/overview.html) (IDC) and for on-premises implementations.
 IDC is the easiest way to start with Gaudi 2.
 If you don’t have an account yet, please register for one, subscribe to “Premium,” and then apply for access.

-On the software, we will build our application with LangChain, an open-source framework designed to simplify the creation of AI applications with LLMs.
+On the software side, we will build our application with LangChain, an open-source framework designed to simplify the creation of AI applications with LLMs.
 It provides template-based solutions, allowing developers to build RAG applications with custom embeddings, vector databases, and LLMs.
 The LangChain documentation provides more information.
-Intel has been actively contributing multiple optimizations to LangChain enabling developers to deploy GenAI applications efficiently on Intel platforms.
+Intel has been actively contributing multiple optimizations to LangChain, enabling developers to deploy GenAI applications efficiently on Intel platforms.

 In LangChain, we will use the `rag-redis` template to create our RAG application, with the [BAAI/bge-base-en-v1.5](https://huggingface.co/BAAI/bge-base-en-v1.5) embedding model and Redis as the default vector database.
 The diagram below shows the high-level architecture.